14 Best Things To Do When Visiting Schaumburg, Illinois - Karta.com

 8. How do I get from Schaumburg to O’Hare Airport?

-Schaumburg is about 15 miles from O’Hare International Airport, and the drive takes around 20 to 30 minutes.
-You can also take public transportation or use a shuttle service for a more convenient option.
+Schaumburg is about 15 miles from O’Hare International Airport, with a drive time of 20 to 30 minutes.
+You can also take public transportation or shuttle services for convenience.

 Tags